-- Excess panting and drooling resulting from extreme exposure to heat
+- Excess panting and drooling resulting from any number of factors.

-A mild case of dehydration is usually when you do not observe your dog vomiting.
-This can be easily remedied with the help of Pedialyte which can be given orally, either by medicine syringe or bottle.
-You can buy over the counter products to treat such cases at your local drug store.
+A mild case of dehydration is usually when you don’t observe your dog experiencing any vomiting.
+This can be remedied with the help of Pedialyte which is given orally, either by medicine syringe, bottle or their normal drinking bowl.
+You can purchase over-the-counter products to treat such cases at your local drug store.

-Yes, you can give your dog Pedialyte.
-Though it is primarily made for human consumption, it is known to be generally safe to use for animals.
-If you notice dehydration symptoms in your dog, you can provide Pedialyte as treatment.
-However, observe proper caution when using it.
-To be on the safe side, consult your veterinarian regarding the right dosage.
+The answer is yes, you can and sometimes should give your dog Pedialyte.
+Though it is primarily made for human consumption, it’s generally safe to use for animals.
+If your dog has dehydration symptoms then Pedialyte is a good treatment option.
+Use caution when using it by following proper dosage guidelines.
+To be on the safe side, consult your veterinarian beforehand.
 If symptoms persist, bring your dog to the clinic immediately.